[HISTORY: Adopted by the Borough Council of the Borough of Upland 12-10-1996 by Ord. No. 9-1996. Amendments noted where applicable.]

 [Amended 8-13-2002 by Ord.
 No. 5-2002]

-Such notice shall require the owner(s) to commence action, in accordance with the terms thereof, within seven days of the date of the notice, and thereafter to complete the work necessary to comply fully with the terms of the notice as soon as is reasonable, but not later than 60 days from the date of said notice, provided that the owner(s) has requested such an extension within the original term for compliance.
+Such notice shall require the owner(s) to commence action, in accordance with the terms thereof, within 48 hours of the date of the notice, and thereafter to complete the work necessary to comply fully with the terms of the notice as soon as is reasonable, but not later than four days from the date of said notice, provided that the owner(s) has requested such an extension within the original term for compliance.
 Upon failure of the owner to comply with the notice the Borough shall commence legal action.

 Such notice shall require the owner(s) to commence action to completely remove, within 24 hours, any impediment to the normal and usual vehicle or pedestrian traffic, as defined under § 129-2I(2) of this chapter.